-I've tried to make this site free from data collection and tracking.
+I've tried to make this site as free as possible from data collection and tracking.

 I use FOSS (Free & Open Source Software).

-The backend is Ghost running on a self-hosted Linux server.
+The backend is Ghost running on a hosted Linux server.

-Commenting is provided by Commento and you can post anonymously if you like (I do moderate the comments).
+Commenting is provided by Commento.
+You can post anonymously if you like (I do moderate the comments).

-There is no Twitter, Facebook, Insta, LinkedIn or any other social networking links so nothing is lurking in the code passively tracking you.
+There is no Twitter, Facebook, Insta, LinkedIn or any other social networking links (despite what the Ghost devs try to include) so nothing is lurking in the code passively tracking you.
 Share by all means, but not through this site...
 Sorry.

 There is no analytics or other tracking.